Cecilia of Comminges: Biography

+Cecilia often attended the Papal court of Avignon at the Palais des Papes during the reign of Clement VI (r.
+1342-1352), where she was described as the central female figure and exercised a degree of influence as the personal friend and advisor of the Pope and his patronage.

+Her influential friendship with the pope caused unconfirmed rumours that she was his mistress, and Petrarch referred to her as "Semiramis with her quiver" and as an example of the decay of the Avignon Papacy.

 In 1347, James I died, poisoned by his brother according to some.
 By the will of her husband, Cécile became regent of the county of Urgell in the name of her son, Peter II.
 In 1349 she sold the viscounty of Turenne to Pope Clement VI for 145,000 gold florins so as to be able to pay her husband's debts and build certain buildings, notably the church of Santa Maria de Balaguer and the monastery of Santa Chiara de Almatà.
 The pope offered the viscountcy to his nephew William Roger de Beaufort, who married Cécile's sister Aliénor.

 When her son Pierre came of age, Cécile withdrew from the world.
 She died on 16 June 1384 at Balaguer Castle.

 Cécile had two children with James I: